sanogotech/tddpythonsample/README.md

-# Sample  POO and TDD with  Python
+# Simple  POO and TDD with  Python

 ## Run Script